 - Simplified design: Even the physical machine moves from one to another location, VLAN stays the same without any hardware reconfiguration.

 - Improved Performance: Efficiency is improved due to reducing size in the broadcast domain.

-- Security: VLAN restricts access with authentication setup and constraints can be introduced in trunk protocol to identify the user connection with specific VLAN.
+- Security: VLAN restricts access with authentication setup, and constraints can be introduced in trunk protocol to identify the user connection with a specific VLAN.

 - Reduce costs due to the segmentation of VLAN through routers.

 Compared to other network commuters, VLANs are an integral part of every enterprise network by giving flexibility and security.
 The main problem was to troubleshoot the problems on the network.
 VLAN handled easier fault management by segmentation and isolation of networks.
 So the issues can be narrowed down by identifying the subnet of users and can be resolved quickly.